makerdao/community/governance/polls/Migration Contract Debt Ceiling Adjustment - March 9, 2020.md

 - Lower Sai to Dai migration debt ceiling by 20 million to 10 million

-This Governance Poll ([FAQ](https://community-development.makerdao.com/governance/governance#is-there-more-than-one-type-of-vote)) will be active for three days beginning on Tuesday, March 9, the results of which may inform an Executive Vote ([FAQ](https://community-development.makerdao.com/governance/governance#what-is-continuous-approval-voting)) which will go live on Friday, March 13, at 4 PM UTC.
+This Governance Poll ([FAQ](https://community-development.makerdao.com/makerdao-scd-faqs/scd-faqs/governance)) will be active for three days beginning on Tuesday, March 9, the results of which may inform an Executive Vote which will go live on Friday, March 13, at 4 PM UTC.

+## Review

+The **Sai to Dai migration debt ceiling** was discussed in the Governance call on Thursday, March 5.
+Please review the [Video](https://www.youtube.com/playlist?list=PLLzkWCj8ywWNq5-90-Id6VPSsrk4OWVan), [Audio](https://soundcloud.com/makerdao/sets/governance-and-risk), [Summary](https://community-development.makerdao.com/governance/governance-and-risk-meetings/summaries) and the online [discussion](https://forum.makerdao.com/c/governance) to inform your position before voting.

 ## Next Steps